 Credit Available - See Credits tab below.

-Total Credits: 1 AOA Category 1-A CME Credit
+Total Credits: 1 1 credit AMA and AOA Category 1 Credit

 Tags: Nutrition